Đorđe Jovanović (writer): Early life

-Đorđe Jovanović became friends with his classmate and future co-author Đorđe Kostić around 1920, when they discussed the expulsion of a mutual classmate for spreading communist literature during Filip Filipović's mayoral campaign.
+Jovanović became friends with his classmate and future co-author Đorđe Kostić around 1920, when they discussed the expulsion of a mutual classmate for spreading communist literature during Filip Filipović's mayoral campaign.
 The two initially bonded over their shared admiration for Miroslav Krleža and August Cesarec.
 They first became captivated by poetry after reading the poem Stražilovo by Miloš Crnjanski.

-Pre-Surrealist activities
+Pre-surrealist activities

-Along with another classmate, Oskar Davičo, Kostić and Jovanović would go on to represent the younger generation of the Yugoslav Surrealist movement.
+Along with another classmate, Oskar Davičo, Kostić and Jovanović would go on to represent the younger generation of the Yugoslav surrealist movement.
 Before joining the core of the local movement in 1930, the group would publish several literary magazines during their high school years.
 The group's first foray into publishing was the single-issue magazine Okna (Panes), published in 1925 and edited by Jovanović.
 Okna featured the first published prose of Oskar Davičo.
+Its first issue published François Fénelon's famous admonitory letter to Louis XIV.